-Multiple important mortgage rates floated higher in the Denver area this week.
+Multiple key mortgage rates slid down in the Denver area this week.

-The rate for 30-year jumbo mortgages also ticked up this week, ascending 7 basis points to 4.13 percent.
+The average rate for 30-year jumbo mortgages fell this week, down 5 basis points to 4.08 percent.
 Jumbo mortgages are used for loan amounts above limits set by the Federal Housing Finance Agency; for the Denver area, that limit is $493,350.

-Because the 15-year fixed is a popular mortgage for homeowners who want to refinance, the increase means that a refi is less profitable than it would have been before the rate rise.
+Because the 15-year fixed is a popular mortgage for homeowners who want to refinance, the increase means that a refi is less lucrative than it would have been before the rate rise.

-The popular 5/1 adjustable-rate mortgage rate increased a substantial 75 basis points this week, up to 4.00 percent.
+The popular 5/1 adjustable-rate mortgage rate dropped 13 basis points this week, down to 3.75 percent.
 The most common type of variable-rate mortgage, 5/1 ARMs allow homeowners to pay a fixed rate for the first 5 years, and the rate adjusts once per year every year after.

 Weekly mortgage survey